{{ result.summaryTitle }}

 SOA

-Start of Authority record containing the primary name server, responsible mailbox, serial, and timing values for the zone.
+The Start of Authority record that identifies the zone's primary source, responsible mailbox, serial, and timers.

 TTL